facebook/react/README.md

 #### Prerequisites

 * You have `node` installed at v4.0.0+ and `npm` at v2.0.0+.
+* You have `gcc` installed or are comfortable installing a compiler if needed.
+Some of our `npm` dependencies may require a compliation step.
 * You are familiar with `npm` and know whether or not you need to use `sudo` when installing packages globally.
 * You are familiar with `git`.